InnopolisUniversity/innometrics-android-agent/README.md

 <img src="https://github.com/InnopolisUniversity/innometrics-android-agent/blob/master/assets/tracking_fragment.jpg" width="280"> <img src="https://github.com/InnopolisUniversity/innometrics-android-agent/blob/master/assets/apps.jpg" width="280"> <img src="https://github.com/InnopolisUniversity/innometrics-android-agent/blob/master/assets/locatins.jpg" width="280">

 #### Remarks on tracking location
 For now, the tracker will log only if accuracy is more than 14 meters (meaning you are inside a circle with radius 14) and if you moved from a previous location at least 8 meters.
-The tracker will check location every minute unless you have android 8.0 and higher, which allows logging location few times in an hour.
+The tracker will check location every minute unless you have android 8.0 and higher, which allows logging location few times in an hour in background.
 #### Download APK:
 <a href="https://github.com/InnopolisUniversity/innometrics-android-agent/blob/master/assets/innometrics.apk?raw=true" target="_blank">innometrics.apk</a>